wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-wireless-network-connectivity/includes/2-examine-wireless-network-technologies.md

     WPA3
   :::column-end:::
   :::column:::
     WPA3 improves upon WPA2, and is relatively new.
 It addresses issues with using brute-force attacks to match passwords and unencrypt data.
-Malicous users with the WiFi password cannot see the contents of traffic by other clients.
+Malicious users with the WiFi password can’t see the contents of traffic by other clients.
 The Easy Connect feature makes connecting IoT devices easier.WPA-Enterprise increases encryption to 192 bits.
   :::column-end:::
 :::row-end:::

 The security methods that a given wireless device supports depends on the vendor and the device’s age.
 All modern wireless devices should support WPA2.

-### Wireless Driver Model
+### Wireless driver model

 Windows 10 introduces a new Wireless Driver Interface (WDI) driver model.
 This feature allows for a universal WLAN driver package that supports native functionality in the various versions of Windows.
 Such a driver is called a Universal Windows driver.
 This driver works on OneCore Universal App Platform (UAP) based editions of Windows, such as Windows for desktop editions (Home, Pro, Enterprise, and Education) and Windows IoT Core (IoT Core).

 A Universal Windows driver calls a subset of the interfaces that are available to a Windows driver.
 For example, the cellular and Wi-Fi connections can be managed using the same networking stack.
 That allows for easy configuration of metered connections, where you want to avoid large data transfers when possible, and monitoring data usage on a per-connection basis.
 It also offers greater reliability, with the capability to recover quickly when a device hangs for firmware-related reasons.
 The new driver model also supports MAC address randomization to increase security and privacy.

 Why would you want to randomize your MAC address?
-When you are not connected to Wi-Fi, your PC sends a signal to look for Wi-Fi networks in the area to help you get connected.
+When you aren't connected to Wi-Fi, your PC sends a signal to look for Wi-Fi networks in the area to help you get connected.
 The signal contains the unique physical hardware (MAC) address for your device.
 Some places, for example shopping malls, stores, or other public areas, might use this unique address to track your movement in that area.
 If your Wi-Fi hardware supports it, you can turn on random hardware addresses to make it harder for people to track you when your PC scans for networks and connects.